lukecdev/foo-fans-ie/README.md

 <a name="left"></a>

 # Features left to Implement
 > These are features that I would have liked to implement for the site if I had more available time and more knowledge on the subject.

+### Future Features
+> dd

 <a name="tech"></a>